Bernhard2000/WeatherDataAggregation/README.md

 # Weather Data Aggregation

 This project is a weather data aggregation application built with C#.
 It fetches weather data from the Open Meteo API and displays it in various formats.
 The application makes use of asynchronous programming to ensure a smooth and responsive user experience.
+(This README was partially generated with AI)

 ## Features